Dolgan language

 The language is very local and restricted to a certain area and has declined in usage over the years.
-As of 2010 there are only about 1,050 speakers of the language.
-The language has expressed a few changes since the beginning of its formation, such as alphabet and phrasing terms.
+As of 2020 there are only about 5,350 speakers of the language.
+The language has experienced a few changes since the beginning of its formation, such as alphabet and phrasing terms.
 The issue as of recently has become the weak integration of this local language within families with mixed marriages.
 Instead of speaking either of the parents' local languages, the family incorporates Russian as the more dominant language to ease interfamilial and external communication.
 This results in children learning the language only slightly or as a second language.
 Over generations, the language continues to fade.
+In 1999, however, some children were apparently learning Dolgan, with Russian also being learned at an early age.